ash-shr/Web-app-AWS/README.md

 ## The Application Code
-The application code is here in this repository.
+The application code is here in this repository..

 ## The Lambda Function Code
 Here is the code for the Lambda function, originally taken from the [AWS workshop](https://aws.amazon.com/getting-started/hands-on/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/module-3/ ), and updated for Node 20.x: